Ella Langley: 2024–present: Hungover and Dandelion

 Langley's full-length debut studio album, Hungover, was released on August 2, 2024.
-It debuted at number 77 on the Billboard 200 and number 11 on the Billboard Top Country Albums chart.
-Following the release of the deluxe edition, Still Hungover, on November 1, 2024, the album re-entered the Billboard 200 at number 49.
+It debuted at No. 77 on the Billboard 200 and No. 11 on the Billboard Top Country Albums chart.
+After the release of the deluxe edition, Still Hungover, on November 1, 2024, the album re-entered the Billboard 200 at No. 49.
 Among several promotional singles, "You Look Like You Love Me", featuring Riley Green, gained significant traction after going viral on TikTok.
 It became her first entry on the Billboard Hot 100, debuting at number 53.
-Released to country radio on August 5, 2024, the song peaked at number 30 on the Billboard Country Airplay, ultimately earning Platinum certification and reaching number 1—making her the only woman in 2024 to achieve this milestone.
+Released to country radio on August 5, 2024, the song peaked at No. 30 on the Billboard Country Airplay, ultimately earning Platinum certification and going to No. 1—making her the only woman in 2024 to achieve this milestone.

-In June 2024, Langley announced The Hungover Tour to support her debut album.
+In June 2024, Langley announced the Hungover Tour to support her debut album.
 A subsequent headlining run, the Still Hungover Tour, took place from January through April 2025.
 The second single from the deluxe album, "Weren't for the Wind", was released to country radio on January 2, 2025.
-It became her highest-charting single on the Hot 100, peaking at No. 18 and her second country radio number one.
+It became her then-highest-charting single on the Hot 100, peaking at No. 18, and her second country radio No. 1.
+Her second duet with Riley Green "Don't Mind If I Do" was her third country radio number one song.
+She also collaborated with American rapper BigXthaPlug on his country rap song "Hell at Night".
 Langley is one of a few entertainment celebrity spokespeople for Chase Bank's 2025 advertising campaign promoting its Sapphire Reserve premium credit card.